etxebe/protractor-html-reporter/README.md

     }));
     ```

-* In order to obtain screenshots on failure you can use this piece of code (you have to put it in onPrepare):
+* In order to obtain screenshots on failure you can use this piece of code (you have to put it in onPrepare).
+The directory with screenshots must be in the same location as html report file (e.g. html file is in report directory so screenshots files must be in directory /report/screenshots).

 	```javascript
 	var fs = require('fs-extra');